Merrill Lynch Self Directed Account

 - Merrill Guided Investing

-There are other useful tools on the site, including a branch locator and a free FICO score.
-Other Merrill accounts and Bank of America accounts will show up on the dashboard.
+There are other useful tools on the site, including a branch locator and access to connected Bank of America and Merrill accounts on one dashboard.

 Mobile App

 Merrill also has a mobile app for Wealth Management clients.
-Called MyMerrill, it functions on Android and Apple tablets and phones and has a lot of useful features.
-Besides contact buttons for the financial planner, there are widgets for mobile check deposit and document upload.
-Messages from the financial advisor will also show up on the app.
+Called MyMerrill, it works on Android and Apple devices and offers many useful features.
+Besides contact tools for the financial advisor, it can also provide access to documents, account information, and other service features.

 Our Recommendations

-Mutual Funds: Merrill’s Wealth Management program would be a good way to invest in mutual funds.
+Mutual Funds: Merrill’s Wealth Management program can be a good way to invest in mutual funds.

 Long-Term Investors & Retirement Savers: A one-on-one working relationship with a Merrill Lynch

-advisor is one of the best possible ways to plan for retirement and other long-term projects.
+advisor can be a strong way to plan for retirement and other long-term goals.

 Buying index funds at Charles Schwab's

-and holding them for a long time would probably beat any advisor return.
+and holding them for a long time could still outperform many advisor-based strategies after fees.

 Stock and ETF Trading: Although individual stocks are available through Merrill Lynch, the company’s